BlinkReceipt/blinkreceipt-android/MigrationGuide.md

 #### Update any other deleted methods or classes

 The following methods are no longer available.
-They are mostly related to the old Camera framework and are now not required with the CameraX.
+They are mostly related to the old Camera framework and are now not required with CameraX.

 - `BlinkDeviceInfo`
 - `CameraOptions`